-5 Reasons You Have Heel Pain in the Morning
+5 Reasons Your Heel Hurts in the Morning (and What to Do)

 Waking up to sharp heel pain can be concerning, throwing a monkey wrench into your morning routine and affecting your overall well-being.
 This is a more common problem than people like to think it is.
 If you have been struggling with heel pain in the morning, please know that this is never normal and that there are treatment options available.
-To learn more about the most common causes of morning heel pain, keep scrolling to learn more.
+To learn more about the most common causes of morning heel pain, and what you can do about this, keep reading.

-5 Reasons You Have Heel Pain in the Morning
+5 Reasons Your Heel Hurts in the Morning (and What to Do)

 1. Plantar Fasciitis